-The PFT data collection requirements, including the acceptable values, for Body Mass Index are shown in Table 8.
-The height and weight data is also used in the estimation of VO2max for the One-Mile Run and 20m PACER.
 The equation used for estimating Body Mass Index is provided in Figure 10.
+The PFT data collection requirements. including the acceptable values, for Body Mass Index are shown in

+Table 8.
+(The height and weight data is also used in the estimation of VO2max for the One-Mile Run and 20m PACER.)
+The HFZs that apply to the Body Mass Index are provided in Table 9.